pjakiela/ECON523/exercises/E5-TWFE.md

 ### Question 2

 Regress gross enrollment on `fpe` controlling for country and year fixed effects.
-Restrict the sample to countries that eventually implemented FPE (an easy way to do this is to go back up a few lines in your do file and make `fpe` missing for observations in countries that never implemented free primary).
+Restrict the sample to countries that eventually implemented FPE.
 Cluster your standard errors at the country level.
 What is the estimated impact of eliminating school fees on enrollment?

+Hint: generate a `never_treated` variable.

 ### Question 3